chenzx921020/MoEQuant/Tables_for_R2_NkUk.md

 ---

-**Table R7: Results of RTN, Omniquant, AWQ, GPTQ, Quarot+GPTQ and ours MoEQuant with 4-bit weight quantization among 9 tasks on Qwen-MoE-14B, DeepSeekMoE-16B and Mixtral-8x7B.** where + denotes MoEQuant based on AWQ, ++ denotes MoEQuant based on Quarot+GPTQ.
+**Table R7: Results of RTN, Omniquant, AWQ, GPTQ, Quarot+GPTQ and ours MoEQuant with 4-bit Weight Quantization among 9 Tasks on Qwen-MoE-14B, DeepSeekMoE-16B and Mixtral-8x7B.** where + denotes MoEQuant based on AWQ, ++ denotes MoEQuant based on Quarot+GPTQ.
 Notably, except for our proposed MoEQuant, other methods utilize Wikitext2 as the calibration dataset, which leads to overfitting on Wikitext2.
 Perplexity measured on the C4 dataset more accurately reflects the performance of different methods.

 | Model | Method    | WikiText2 PPL ↓ | C4 PPL ↓ | MMLU | HumanEval | GSM8K | BoolQ | Hellaswag | OpenBookQA | MathQA | AVG Accuracy |
 | ----- | --------- | --------------- | -------- | ---- | --------- | ----- | ----- | --------- | ---------- | ------ | ------------ |